burgil/supe-project-creator/README.md

 Quickly create new projects with our intuitive scaffolding tool.
 Start with a pre-configured project structure, hot reloading, and optimized development tools.

 ### 2. **Customizable and Configurable**
 Adapt your project setup to your specific needs with flexible options and configurations.
-No reliance on third-party modules—you maintain full control over your environment.
+No reliance on third-party modules - you maintain full control over your environment.

 ### 3. **Comprehensive TypeScript Support**
 Enjoy full TypeScript support, including ESNext, ESM, Bun, and Deno, for an efficient, strongly-typed development process.
 The tool also features built-in error tracking and real-time updates.